Penrose Quilt Challenge!

 …because it's hard, and because it's beautiful?
 Could there be better reasons?

-If you're not daunted by sewing hexagons, with their small individual seams, you can do a tiling quilt!
+If you're not daunted by English paper piecing, or sewing hexagons with their small individual seams, you can do a tiling quilt!
 The problems are similar.

 The difference: you'll need to choose which version of the tiling, and which section of it, you want to do.
+Aperiodic tilings grow outward forever, so you have to decide where to cut off the pattern, and how you want to center it.
 This will be your design project from start to finish.
-When you're done, it's very likely there will never be another quilt just like it — ever.
+When you're done, it's very likely there will never be another quilt just like it -- ever.

 If that last sentence makes your toes curl, just a little, this project is for you.